egumasa/linguistic-data-analysis-I/2025/sessions/day1/session1.md

 ## Welcome

 ## 🎯 Learning Objectives

-By the end of this session, you will be able to:
+> By the end of this session, students will be able to:
+>

-- Overview the content of the current course
+> - Overview the content of the current course
-- Explain key success criteria in this course
+> - Explain key success criteria in this course
-- Conduct the very first corpus search
+> - Conduct the very first corpus search
+> - Explain different types of corpus linguistic analysis for different focus: frequency analysis, concordance analysis, collocation analysis, Part-Of-Speech Tagging, etc.

 ## 🔑 Key Concepts

-- Corpus/Corpora
+- Conceptual Overview of the corpus linguistic methods
-- Corpus linguistics
+  - Frequency
-- Learner Corpus Research
+  - Concordance
+  - Collocation analysis
+  - Part-Of-Speech Tagging
+  - Dependency Parsing

+## 📚 Required Readings

+- (**Skim**) Davies (2015) Available through Google Classroom

+## 📝 Notes

+Needs analysis (After giving overview) is conducted at the end of this session.

 ## Materials